derplak/docsify-open-lessons-web-dev-for-beginners/README.md

 **Installation Steps**

 1. Tap **Use this template** on the source repository (upper-right green button)
-2. Choose the name for your new repository to contain the copied site files and then tap "Create repository from template"
+2. Choose the name for your new repository to contain the copied site files and then tap **Create repository from template**
 2. Go to **Settings** of your newly created repository, scroll down to **GitHub Pages** and chose **main** (see more details in the [Docsify documentation](https://docsify.now.sh/deploy?id=gitlab-pages))
 3. And you're done! (view your new site using the provided URL right below your **GitHub Pages** section - it can take up to 20 minutes for your site to be initially available)